Around the time my father's father died, I was doing a deep dive on Wagner.

 I look around and I see Rhinemaidens everywhere.
 They're usually at boba tea places.
 I was like that as a teenager, too – well-cared for because I was supported by and supportive of my father and the things he valued.
 I resented being in a value system that was entirely about the masculine (churrrrrrrrch), but so did he, and I became kind of a tech Valkyrie because I loved my dad and that was where the value was.

-That is my most important lesson from the whole story – using your sexuality as a weapon to diminish someone else is never okay.
+That is my most important lesson from the whole story – using your sexuality or your status as a weapon to diminish someone else is never okay.

 Now here's where the dwarf does his part.
 He feels rejected (and rightly so, it doesn't matter that he's a dwarf, he still deserves respect).
 But with those feelings he casts a magical spell called the "denial of love" and puts that spell on the ring he forges.